4-year-old accidentally shoots himself at Myrtle Beach hotel

 The incident happened Saturday at Oceans One Resort in Myrtle Beach.

-Police said the child was playing without supervision when he got a gun out of his mother's purse and accidentally shot himself, WPDE reports.
+Police said the child was playing without supervision when he found a .36-Caliber handgun in his mother's purse and accidentally shot himself in the head, WPDE reports.

-The child has swelling in his brain and was rushed to a nearby hospital for treatment.
+The child was rushed to Grand Strand Medical Center for treatment where he is in critical condition.

-His parents, Heather Lyn Odom and Jeremy Jermaine Barrett, were arrested and charged with unlawful neglect of a child.
+His parents, Heather Lyn Odom and Jeremy Jermaine Barrett, of Aberdeen, were arrested and charged with unlawful neglect of a child.

 Both appeared in court Sunday afternoon for a bond hearing and were released from custody.